Today’s reader question comes from Valerie, who writes “he works with his ex! What should I do?”

 That you are a better match for your partner, that you’re a better fit.
 They’re actually teaching your partner, each and every day, that you are a better match for them.

 The more committed you are to personal development, the more this reframe will make sense to you.
-The more you’ll really accept it on a deep level and thus the more your unease and anxiety and discomfort with the fact that maybe your partner has to work with his ex every day.
+You’ll really accept it on a deep level and thus the more your unease and anxiety and discomfort with the fact that maybe your partner has to work with his ex every day.
 The more that unease will fade away because you’re remembering all the time, “Every time my boyfriend, my husband goes to work, his ex is teaching him that I’m the best match for him.”

 You’re engaged in life.

-You’re really working on becoming the absolute best version of yourself.
+Becoming the absolute best version of yourself.
 That’s relatively rare actually.